k00mi/gitaly/doc/logging.md

 and it is often not possible to attribute log messages to individual RPC requests.

+### Structured logs

+Gitaly-ruby also writes a JSON structured log file with access log information (method, duration, response code).
+It can be found in `gitaly_ruby_json.log`.

 ## Log files

 In a few cases, Gitaly spawns process that cannot log to stderr